 I received my PhD in special education from the University of North Carolina (UNC) and completed a postdoctoral fellowship in psychology at the Hebrew University of Jerusalem.
-Before attending graduate school, I worked in the field with students with special needs.
-I was a special education teacher, the inclusion specialist for children with autism at FPG Child Development Institute in Chapel Hill, NC, and I conducted social skills research at Riley Children's Hospital in Indianapolis.
+Before attending graduate school, I worked in the field as a special education teacher, the inclusion specialist for children with autism at FPG Child Development Institute at UNC, and I led social skills groups for autistic teens at Riley Children's Hospital in Indianapolis.